 For the men… Pick your favorite suit in a preferably dark color, such as grey or navy blue.
 Bold patterns and colors, as well as shiny ties, detract from the face and can look unprofessional.
 If you don’t wear a tie, it’s best to wear a sweatshirt or jacket or some other kind of layer to break it up and stop it looking like a floating head!

 And for the women… Choose a professional suit or a classic office-wear outfit.
 Don’t pick any bold or distracting patterns, however little pops of color here and there can be alright.
-Try not to wear stark white unless it’s underneath a jacket or cardigan etc, white tends to make people look washed out.
 Avoid short sleeves if possible; this can look unprofessional and also detracts from the face.
 For jewelry, anything subtle and classic is a yes, but anything blingy or flashy is a no. We don’t want to notice your jewelry before your face!

 There isn’t a strict rule for ‘what to wear’, so long as your outfit reflects your company.
 In startups, for example, a much more “relaxed” style has been adapted.
 Jeans, t-shirts, and trainers are allowed, the idea behind it is that you come to work dressed how you would in everyday life.

 4. Your posture

 Body language is the key to looking confident.
 Keep your back straight and don’t hunch your shoulders, think about the posture a ballet dancer has but don’t overdo it or you’ll look too rigid.
 Don’t put your hands in your pockets or cross your arms, this is closed body language and will immediately make you seem unapproachable.
 Think about your company’s main values or morals and tell the photographer so they can try to help you portray them through your body language.